darkwraithcovenant/darkwraithcovenant/README.md

 # Darkwraith Covenant
 is the open source multimedia music, art, video, and programming project of Jose De Lara (he/him) of Portland, OR.
+Jose previously played guitar and sang in the post punk band Protokoll.
 Darkwraith Covenant was formed in 2013, but went dormant for several years while Jose played guitar and bass in the Outsider Hardcore band, Drunk Dad (Portland, OR).
 In 2021, DWC began to re-emerge, but as a satirically evil faux corporation under the name Darkwraith Covenant Industries Inc.

 Darkwraith Covenant is an instinctive foray into loud, nasty, synthesized industrial dance music.
 He is sometimes joined by Kevin No on auxillary percussion and drums.